NanoScaleDesign/nanoscaledesign.github.io/teaching/mechanics/index.rst

 ---

-The PDF used in spring-semester 2017 is `also available`_.
+For reference, the PDF for the 2017 course is `also available`_.

 .. _here: http://raw.githubusercontent.com/NanoScaleDesign/Mechanics/master/mechanics.pdf
 .. _Github: https://github.com/NanoScaleDesign/Mechanics